-The Annual Meeting of Shareholders of Unitil Corporation (the "Company") will be held at the office of the Company, 6 Liberty Lane West, Hampton, New Hampshire, on Wednesday, April 20, 2016, at 11:30 A.M. for the following purposes:
+The Board of Directors and management of Unitil Corporation (the "Company") is pleased to invite you to attend the 2017 Annual Meeting of Shareholders, which will be held at the office of the Company, 6 Liberty Lane West, Hampton, New Hampshire, on Wednesday, April 26, 2017, at 11:30 A.M. for the following purposes:

-- 1. Election of four Directors of the Company nominated by the Board of Directors, each to serve a three-year term; - 2.
-Ratification of the selection of Deloitte & Touche LLP as the Company's independent registered public accounting firm for 2016; and - 3.
+- 1. Election of five Directors of the Company nominated by the Board of Directors, each to serve a three-year term; - 2.
+Ratification of the selection of Deloitte & Touche LLP as the Company's independent registered public accounting firm for 2017; - 3.
+Approval, on an advisory basis, of the compensation of the Company's named executive officers; - 4.
+Vote, on an advisory basis, as to whether future approval, on an advisory basis, of the compensation of the Company's named executive officers should occur every one, two or three years; - 5.
 Transaction of any other business as may properly be brought before the meeting.

-The Board of Directors directed the Company to prepare this notice, the accompanying proxy statement, and the accompanying annual report, and to send them to you.
+The Board of Directors set February 21, 2017 as the date for determining holders of record of common stock who are entitled to notice of and to vote at the meeting or at any adjournments or postponements of the meeting.
+The Board of Directors has directed the Company to prepare this notice, the accompanying proxy statement, and the accompanying annual report, and to send them to you.